cloydlau/json-editor-vue/README.md

 | mode    | edit mode, <br>use `v-model:mode` in Vue 3 <br>or `:mode.sync` in Vue 2                       | `'tree'`, `'text'` | `'tree'` |
 | ...     | properties of [svelte-jsoneditor](https://github.com/josdejong/svelte-jsoneditor/#properties) |                    |          |

+### Binding value difference between `svelte-jsoneditor` and `json-editor-vue`

+- `svelte-jsoneditor` An object contains a stringified JSON or a parsed JSON, will do `JSON.parse` when passing as a stringified JSON.
+- `json-editor-vue` JSON itself.
+What users see is what users get.

+> Check https://github.com/josdejong/svelte-jsoneditor/pull/166 for more details.

+### Boolean properties

 Including the boolean properties of `svelte-jsoneditor` like `readOnly` with no value will imply `true`:

 - ✔️ `<JsonEditorVue readOnly />`